 The stereotypical image of menstruation: a woman grabbing her belly in pain.
 But how much pain and trouble do periods really cause women?
 An online survey among more than 42,000 Dutch women aged 15 to 45, led by gynaecologist Bertho Nieboer of the Radboudumc, tried to find out.
 About time, as the impact of periods on everyday life hasn’t really been researched before.
 Pretty weird, especially when realising that half of the world’s population menstruates.
-The first results of this menstrual study have been published today in the American Journal of Obstetrics & Gynecology.
+The first results of this menstrual study have been published in the American Journal of Obstetrics & Gynecology.
+The study is the largest of its kind.

 A third of the surveyed women quit daily activities due to menstrual symptoms